Authentic Bodies in a Fractured World: SUMMER INTENSIVE

 Q: I haven’t choreographed in a while and I feel anxious.
 Will it be a high pressure environment?
 Is everyone very advanced?

 A: I don’t believe in creative hierarchies, and I construct classes to meet everyone where they are.
 I believe the facets of art we discuss about the most famous work hold equal value for someone’s first piece.
 The passage of time, the use of space, the telling of a story (emotional, literal, or abstract), and the creation of meaning are all ubiquitous to the creative process.
+You know yourself best in terms of how much pressure you place on yourself to catch a phrase or compare yourself to others.
+I trust you to decide if a professional dance class will feel overwhelming or deliciously challenging.
+You are welcome, as long as it doesn’t bring you stress or tension.

 What people have experienced in previous workshops…